itabulous/slate/source/index.html.md

 This section explains how to authenticate as a Link developer in order to create users, return offers, and submit applications on the Link network.

-Developer authentication is required to access any of the Link API endpoints, and each endpoint requires a `developer_id` be passed as a POST parameter with all requests.
+Developer authentication is required to create a user and a developer key must be passed in the POST.
+Create user will return a token that is bound to that user and will be used as an Auth Bearer header for all subsequent user requests.

-You can register for a developer ID [here](https:link.ledge.me/register).
+You can register for a developer key [here](https:link.ledge.me/register).

 #Users